 The Diocese maintains most of its cash balances at one financial institution.
 The bank balances are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-The Diocese had approximately \$2,200,000 in excess of the insured limits at June 30, 2019.
+The Diocese had approximately \$2,900,000 in excess of the insured limits as of June 30, 2020.